pk-dscbi/AIMS-DSCBI/docs/modules/module4_time_series.md

-# Module 4: Working with Time Series Data in Python
+# Module 4: Time Series
 ## Objectives
 Equip participants with practical skills to analyze and interpret time series data using Python libraries.